-Read more about Cooling Solutions for Autonomous Systems
+Read more about Autonomous Systems

 Digital Light Processing (DLP) technology is being applied in automotive applications such as Head-up-Displays and in Smart Headlights to provide brighter, more focused light in front of the vehicle.
 DLP systems operate in high-heat environments and require an active thermal solution to protect the sensitive electronics and ensure long-life performance.

-Learn more about DLP
+Read more about DLP